Project SIDA: 1986–1990

-In September of 1986 Mann left Project SIDA to become the director of the new WHO Global Programme on AIDS.
+In September 1986 Mann left Project SIDA to become the director of the new WHO Global Programme on AIDS.
 Robin Ryder, a former infectious disease specialist at the CDC and a former pediatrician, became the project's director following Mann's departure.
 At the time, Project SIDA was not conducting surveillance of HIV incidence nor conducting large population studies.
 Under Ryder, Project SIDA expanded its employee from 7 to 300 people and began a number of local initiatives.
 Namely, Project SIDA set up and funded testing in Kinshasa's blood banks.
 With the help of the German Technical Cooperation Agency (GTZ), Project SIDA organized sera labs that would allow rapid testing of donations before blood transfusions, which had previously accounted for 1000 cases of HIV per year.
 During this period, Project SIDA also established a clinic for sex workers in Kinshasa's entertainment district, Matonge.
 Project SIDA discovered that 26 percent of Matonge participants were HIV positive and provided counseling, condoms, and STI treatment in the community.
 Under Ryder's directorship, Project SIDA also launched a study on mother-to-child HIV infection.